-The doctor may stop phototherapy and send your child home when their bilirubin level is low enough to be safe.
-The doctor will need to check your child's bilirubin level in the doctor’s office, 24 hours after therapy stops, to make sure the level is not rising again.
+The health care provider may stop phototherapy and send your child home when their bilirubin level is low enough to be safe.
+Your child's bilirubin level will need to be checked in the provider's office, 24 hours after therapy stops, to make sure the level is not rising again.

 Possible side effects of phototherapy are watery diarrhea, dehydration, and skin rash that will go away once the therapy stops.

-If your child did not have jaundice at birth but now has it, you should call your doctor.
+If your child did not have jaundice at birth but now has it, you should call your provider.
 Bilirubin levels are generally the highest when a newborn is 3 to 5 days old.

 The nurse will return daily to check your child's: